 Bacillary Dysentery (Shigellosis)

 It is an acute disease involving the large and small intestines, characterized with bloody mucoid diarrhea.
-It is caused by shigella bacteria.
+It is caused by Shigella bacteria.

 Symptoms

 Bloody mucoid diarrhea, fever, nausea, vomiting, and abdominal cramps; the patient feels the need to defecate, but does not product a significant amount of feces.